Published: Mar 9, 2024

 http://localhost:3000/contact

-In the Next Section, I will explain the second approach using the EmailJs API.
+In the next section, I'll walk you through the second approach using the EmailJS API.

 Approach with EmailJS API